unitaryfund/unitary.fund/README.md

 This is the website for the Unitary Fund.

-The Unitary Fund is a grant program that supports the development of the quantum technology ecosystem.
+The Unitary Fund is a non-profit that supports the open development of the quantum technology ecosystem.

 You can learn more about it at [unitary.fund](http://unitary.fund).